codepath/android_guides/Configuring-a-Parse-Server.md

 }
 ```

+* In your Parse server (`index.js`), make sure you do not have any of optional keys set (i.e. `clientKey`, `javascriptKey`, `restAPIKey` , `dotNetKey`).
+If any of them are set, it's very likely you will see a 403 status code on the API response for any Android clients.
+The reason is that the open source Parse version will fail if any required keys are needed.

-* Your app if properly configured should register itself with your Parse server.
+* If GCM is fully setup, your app if properly configured should register itself with your Parse server.
 Check your `_Installation` table to verify that the entries were being saved.
 Clear your app cache or uninstall the app if an entry in the  `_Installation` table hasn't been added.

-* Inside your `AndroidManifest.xml` definition, make sure your gcm_sender_id is prefixed with `id:` (i.e. `id:123456`).
+* Inside your `AndroidManifest.xml` definition, make sure your `gcm_sender_id` is prefixed with `id:` (i.e. `id:123456`).
 Parse needs to begin with an `id:` to work correctly.

 * Make sure that your SERVER_URL is set on the client side with a trailing '/'.